FrazerValley/hello-world/README.md

 repository for training

 It's me, Nikita
-I've made thid account for learning computer science in CS50.
+I've made this account for learning computer science in CS50.